 A description of how the adopted LCAP was influenced by the feedback provided by educational partners.

-Teachers and staff expressed appreciation for the IT department and the integration of technology to support learning, a continued focus in Goal 3, Action 5.
+Teachers and staff expressed appreciation for the streamlined use of academic technology and responsive IT support, a continued area of investment.
+(Goal 3, Action 5).